fenixkz/rl_journey/Lesson-4/theory.md

 - If $r_t(\theta) < 1$: This means our new policy $\pi_\theta$ makes action $a_t$ less likely in state $s_t$.
 For example, if $\pi_{\theta_{\text{old}}}(a_t|s_t) = 0.5$ and $\pi_\theta(a_t|s_t) = 0.25$, then $r_t(\theta) = 0.5$.
 The new policy is half as likely to pick that action.
 - If $r_t(\theta) = 1$: The probability of taking action $a_t$ in state $s_t$ hasn't changed between the old and new policies.

 If you are confused at this point, let's digest an important point of PPO.
-You might think, how is it possible that we have old and new policies in on-policy algorithms?
+You might think, **how is it possible that we have old and new policies in on-policy algorithms?**

 This is where things get interesting.
 In a strict on-policy algorithm like A2C, you're right, we don't really have a notion of an "old" and "new" policy; we collect data, update once and then discard this data.
 But PPO's key innovation is to reuse that same batch of data for multiple updates.
-It's this reuse that creates the need for the old vs. new policy distinction within an on-policy framework.
+It is this reuse that creates the need for the old vs. new policy distinction within an on-policy framework.

-This is different from truly off-policy methods like DDPG, which use a large Replay Buffer to store data gathered by many past versions of the policy.
+This is different from truly off-policy methods like DQN, which use a large Replay Buffer to store data gathered by many past versions of the policy.
 Proximal Policy Optimization uses the importance sampling ratio, yet it's still considered an on-policy algorithm.
 So, let's see how that's possible!

 ### Adding ratio to PPO objective